Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ### Scope Plane

-Based on the requirements of achieving user's and owner's goals and stories, below is the list of planning pages with the features and functions.
+Based on the requirements of achieving user's and owner's goals and stories, below is the list of required pages with the features and functions.
 CRUD (Create, Read, Update, and Delete) functions are implemented on the website as it is required for admin user's product management.

 - Simple design Home page that the purpose of the website is obvious to anybody and even first-time users know how to navigate the website.
 Clearly displayed group of categories (e.g. Golf Clubs | Clothing & Shoes) that have categories in it (e.g. Golf Clubs --> Drivers | Irons | Putters)
 - Product pages by the group of categories where users can view all the products belong to the group.
 Users are navigated to categories in this group from this page